Himanshu-Kr19/BookMySesssion/README.md

 1. Fork the collection to your own Postman workspace.
 2. Use the provided environment variables (if any) and authentication tokens to hit the endpoints directly from Postman.

+**Note:** The backend is deployed on Render, and it may take some time to respond on the first API call as it goes idle if not used for a while (since it's not on the free tier).

 ---